avian2/jsonmerge/README.rst

 this simple etiquette to minimize the amount of effort needed to include your contribution.

 Please use `GitHub issues`_ to report bugs.

+Before reporting the bug, please make sure that:

+* You've read this entire README file.
+* You've read the Troubleshooting section of the README file.
+* You've looked at existing issues if the bug has already been reported.

-Make sure that your report
+Make sure that your report includes:
-includes:

 * A *minimal*, but complete, code example that reproduces the problem, including any JSON data required to run it.
 It should be something I can copy-paste into a .py file and run.
-* Relevant versions of *jsonmerge* and *jsonschema* - either release number on PyPi or git commit hash.
+* Relevant versions of *jsonmerge* and *jsonschema* - either release number on PyPi or the git commit hash.
 * Copy of the traceback, in case you are reporting an unhandled exception.
 * Example of what you think should be the correct output, in case you are reporting wrong result of a merge or schema generation.